Thursday, August 14, 2025

 Daily, benefits of proper hydration -

 Without electrolytes your body’s “electrical system” suffers and your performance and endurance drops.
-Water, with the right amount of electrolytes can restore your body and boost your performance.
+Water - with the right amount of electrolytes can restore your body and boost performance.
 This is known as hydration

 Water + electrolytes = energy.

-Comments: Water keeps body systems working properly by moving nutrients, eliminating waste, regulating body temperature, and transportingr cooling fluids
+Comments: Water keeps body systems working properly by moving nutrients, eliminating waste, regulating body temperature, and transporting cooling fluids

 Electrolytes keeps your muscles contracting, nerves firing, and cells balanced.

-• Sip 6 to 8 oz of fluids every 15 - 20 minutes during heavy activity.
+• Sip 6 to 8 oz of fluids every 15 - 20 minutes of exercise.

 When you are hydrated, your body maintains normal temperature, delivers oxygen efficiently, lubricates joints, and supports brain and muscle function.